-You have already learned how to transform beliefs to the new, uplifting ones.
+You have already learned how to transform beliefs into the new, uplifting ones.
 Let’s find out how Tina has done it.

 Winners make a habit of manufacturing their own positive expectations in advance of the event.

 Tina comes from an abusive family.
 Her father is an alcoholic and her mother bossy.
 Her prevailing belief is “I don’t deserve love.”
 Having this and other negative beliefs she could not be happy in her relationships: she attracted as abusive men like her father and she did not know how to end the vicious cycle.

 One day she met her friend Sally who was a counsellor.
 They went for coffee, and Tina burst into tears as she did not want to live with abuse anymore.
 Sally was listening to Tina with patience and understanding.
 She took out a blank notebook from her bag and handed it to Tina, saying

 ‘This is the beginning of your journey to the new you.
 I want you to transform your belief “I don’t deserve love”’.

 Sally asked her to justify their belief.
 So Tina did not deserve love because her parents had been angry with her because of her mother and father while drunk, told her so because she could not satisfy the expectations of their parents.
 There were, even more, references, and all of them showed that Tina yearned her parent’s approval.